dnp3/opendnp3-guide/docs/api/masters.md

 pMaster->SelectAndOperate(std::move(commands), callback);
 ```

-But what is the **callback**?
-It's just a lambda expression or std::function that accepts _ICommandTaskResult_
+The callback is a lambda expression or `std::function` that accepts `ICommandTaskResult`
 as its single argument.

 ```